-Herb Silber brings a strong combination of experience, expertise and empathy to his role as mediator.
+Herb Silber brings a strong combination of experience, knowledge and empathy to the arbitration process as Arbitrator or Counsel.
+Herb’s approach creates the positive, respectful atmosphere critical to a successful arbitration process.

 Many jurisdictions have mandatory mediation schemes of one type or another.
 Some are by a legislative scheme as is the case in British Columbia, where any party can trigger the process to begin.
 Other jurisdictions, particularly in various states in the U.S., have a judicial process that gives discretion to order mediation.
 While a “mandatory mediation” may sound counter intuitive given that our understanding is that at its core mediation is intended to be a consensual process, my experience is that it is surprising what the dynamic of having the parties commit time, personnel and resources can achieve.
 Often times this may be the first time the parties have been a room together, either ever or certainly since the dispute arose.
 Whether they think they do or not, they have a psychological investment in seeking success.
 As such, while they may have met involuntarily, that does not necessarily mean that a voluntary agreement cannot be reached.
 It must be noted of course that no jurisdiction I am aware of requires the parties to come up with an agreement, only that they participate in arguably a good faith fashion to do so.
 At the very least the process can be useful to narrow the issues between the parties even if a full scale resolution is not achievable.